 Introduces the Windows 10 operating system - the basis for working in many businesses or organizations.
 Learn and practice file management skills, work with common elements (start menu, taskbar, shortcuts, help and apps), use accessory programs, customize windows, and search for information.
+This course provides the foundational knowledge for anyone seeking to advance their skills in Microsoft 365/Office 2019.
 Students are required to have access to a computer that uses the Windows 10 operating system.
 Before enrolling, students must be competent in using the mouse, finding information on the internet, sending email messages with attachments, and adhering to file management practices.
 If lacking, students should enroll in the Basic Skills Education Course, "Computer Basics" prior to Windows 10.

-COMPSOFT 10103133

-Excel Beginning
+COMPSOFT 10103133 Excel Beginning 1 Credits/Units

 Within the Microsoft Office Suite, Excel Beginning is an introduction to Microsoft Excel spreadsheet software used to effectively manage data to make better business decisions.
-Create and format worksheets and workbooks; perform calculations using formulas and functions; create charts to display data visually; use Excel tables to manage large volumes of information; use conditional formatting to highlight key information.
-Work with functions such as SUM, IF, AVERAGE, MIN, MAX, VLOOKUP, HLOOKUP, and PMT.
-Prerequisite: competency in Windows including file management skills.
+Create and format worksheets and workbooks; analyze data using formulas and functions; create charts to display data visually.
+Work with functions such as SUM, IF, AND, OR, AVERAGE, MIN, MAX, COUNT, and Date functions.
+This course will use Office 365/Excel 2019.
+Prerequisite: Competency in Windows including file management skills.

-COMPSOFT 10103136 Word Intermediate
+COMPSOFT 10103136 Word Intermediate 1 Credits/Units